Timeline of the COVID-19 pandemic in Saskatchewan: Summer (July–September)

-September

 On September 10, Saskatchewan reported 432 new cases; it was the province's largest single-day increase of 2021, and its second-largest increase overall.
 363 of the cases were among individuals who were not vaccinated, and 34% were among residents 19 and younger.
 Premier Moe announced that the province would expand its testing and contact tracing resources (including contracting private providers, and having ordered new shipments of rapid test kits), and reinstate mandatory self-isolation for unvaccinated positive cases and close contacts.
 The SHA stated that it would reduce elective medical services in order to provide additional capacity.
 Moe once again ruled out the restoration of any other public health measure such as mandatory masking, as he considered them to be stopgaps until the availability of vaccines.

 On September 13, Saskatchewan surpassed 200 hospitalizations for the first time since April 2021, and reported 449 new cases—its largest single-day increase to-date, and largest since November 2020.
 89% of new cases were among individuals who were not vaccinated.
 This was exceeded the next day with 506 new cases, with the majority being in the Far North East, North West, North Central, and Saskatoon zones, 436 of them being among unvaccinated residents, and 101 reported to be among children younger than 12 (who are currently ineligible for COVID-19 vaccines).

 On September 16, Premier Moe announced the reinstatement of the provincial mask mandate, as well as plans to begin mandating proof of vaccination for certain activities beginning in October.
 Moe stated that "the time for patience is now over.
 The choice to not get vaccinated is not just affecting you, it's now seriously impacting those who did do the right thing."
 On September 28, the SHA ceased offering COVID-19 testing for asymptomatic patients unless they are a close contact of a positive case, or had tested positive on an antigen test.
 On September 30, the province reported over 600 new cases in a day for the first time, and neared 700 deaths in total.

-October
+On September 30, MLA Nadine Wilson was forced to resign from caucus for lying about their vaccination status, with all MLAs at the time required to be vaccinated in order to attend the Legislature.
+After the resignation, Wilson sat as an Independent MLA.